 - Choose an 'open source' website platform (eg Wordpress, Joomla, Drupal, Umbraco).
 Not only are the basic building blocks already available, but you can switch developers at any time as so many developers know these platforms.

-- Build in 'analytics' (eg Google Analytics) that will let you track how visitors use the website.
+- Build in 'analytics' (eg Google Analytics and Google Search Console) that will let you track how visitors use the website.
 You need to know which pages are not working.

 - Keep your site up-to-date, or you will lose traffic and could be vulnerable to security issues.